bentwheel/hcc-meps/README.md

 ![](README_files/figure-gfm/a2e_ne_risk-1.png)<!-- -->

 The predictive accuracy here leaves much to be desired.
+Being able to predict which members will turn up in the upper deciles healthcare spending is an important part of opportunity analysis and proactive intervention / care management strategies.
+If that’s our objective this population, the NE model simply won’t do!

-Let’s see if using a risk score model with a much higher R-squared value will get our predictions closer to the pin…
+Let’s see if using a risk score model with a higher R-squared value will get our predictions closer to the pin…

 ## Predictive Performance of the Community Non-Dual Aged Model